 These salary calculations can take up a substantial amount of your time.
 However, if you have a system that integrates leave and payroll, you won’t have to worry about this at all.

 Don’t wait until the first week of December to start planning for the shutdown period.
 Encourage your employees to apply for leave well in advance.
 This will enable you to plan better for the periods during which you’ll have fewer employees at work.

 It is also advisable to have a set leave notice period in place to minimise last-minute requests.

 - Offer a holiday pay differential

 If you want to reduce the number of people taking leave in December, consider offering a holiday pay differential to those who choose to work through the holiday period.
 This incentive will appeal to employees who are looking to make some extra money over the festive season.
 It can be applied to all high holiday seasons and will interest employees without children for example, who are not bound by school holiday dates.
 This will help ensure that your company is never short-staffed during busy times.

 - Allow more employees to work from home

 If your company has reached its leave cap for December yet people are still asking for time off, why not consider letting some employees work from home?

 Providing the nature of your business allows it, technology has made this really easy.
 With a mobile device and internet connection, employees can now access their company emails and files from anywhere.
-Allowing staff to work remotely will significantly contribute to employee satisfaction, especially those with long commutes or those who were unable to get leave over their requested dates.
+Allowing staff to work remotely will significantly contribute to employee satisfaction, especially for those with long commutes or those who were unable to get leave over their requested dates.

 Leave management in the last few months of the year doesn’t have to be an administrative nightmare.
 With good advance planning, combined with software to automate processes and increase employee self-sufficiency, this period can be much easier to manage.
 So much so that you’ll be able to take some time off to enjoy the sunshine too.